CFA® Quantitative Methods

 CFA Quantitative Methods has a significant role in the Level 1 exam and a slightly smaller role in the Level 2 exam.
 On the Level 3 exam, these foundational concepts are not tested directly.
 However, the material has a significant overlap with other topics in the curriculum.

-What is included in CFA Level 1 Quantitative Methods?
+What to Expect in CFA Level 1 Quantitative Methods?

 CFA Level 1 Quantitative Methods curriculum covers the understanding and interpretation of a normal distribution and how it relates to quantifying risk.
-At 8-12%, Quantitative Methods is given less weight than Ethics and Financial Statement analysis but is weighted more heavily than most topics.
+At 8-12% of the exam, Quantitative Methods is given less weight than Ethics and Financial Statement analysis but is weighted more heavily than most topics.
 Candidates will also become familiar with data visualization, probability distributions, sampling and estimation, hypothesis testing, and regression analysis.

 The CFA Quantitative Methods topic has a weight of 8-12%, meaning that approximately 15-21 (ca. 10%) of the 180 CFA Level 1 exam questions focus on this topic.